djarrard-zz/Arcade-Human-Friendly-Relative-Time/README.md

 ```

 ## Expression Template
 Below that, paste this Arcade expression.
-It will do the work convert your date field into a relative timestamp
+It will do the work to convert your raw date field into a relative timestamp.

 ```js
 function getTimeDelta(alertDate){